clojuresque/base/README.txt

 logic itself.

 Next we define the repositories and dependencies for the project being build.
-Since we need the `ClojureCompile` class from the `clj-gradle.jar` in the classpath for compilation we introduce a special `compileOnly` configuration.
+Since we need the `ClojureCompile` class from the `clojuresque.jar` in the classpath for compilation we introduce a special `compileOnly` configuration.
 It's private the finally deployed archives of the project won't depend on it at runtime.
 Additionally we add a dependency on the